 You get pulled over by the Springfield Police Officer and given a ticket.
 Maybe it’s a speeding citation.
 Maybe it is a Driving While Intoxicate charge.
-On the top left hand corner there is a box that reads: “Court Date.”
-That is the date you, or your criminal defense attorney, goes to Court and appears in front of the Judge, right?
+On the top left-hand corner there is a box that reads: “Court Date.”
+That is the date you, or your criminal defense attorney, go to Court and appears in front of the Judge, right?

 Well, I hate to sound like a lawyer, but it depends.

 It depends on what jurisdiction you are in.
 In my experience, the Greene County Prosecuting Attorney’s office has such a backlog they can take up to three months to file a speeding case and up to 9 months to file a first time DUI.
 What’s worse is if you have an old address on your ticket, the summons that is sent out may not reach you and you may not find out what the real court date is until it has already past and a warrant has been signed by the Judge.

 Springfield Municipal Court, and the surrounding municipal courts, tend to be much better about the dates.
 So you can rely on those tickets to be more accurate as far as the date is concerned.
 But what if the municipal court sends the case to State court?
 Then the date might change yet again!

 What can you do about this issue in the Greene County, Missouri court system?